EmberEmu/Hexi/README.md

 stream >> hexi::null_terminated(foo);
 ```

-This is not the default because writing strings that may contain embedded null bytes would result in truncated output.
+This is not the default because writing strings that may contain embedded null bytes would result in a truncated string on reading back.
 This is Hexi's way of making you pinky promise that you're doing the right thing for your string data.

 `const char*` strings are *always* written as null-terminated strings, as embedded nulls in such a type would make little sense.
 Read them back with the `null_terminated` adaptor.